List of sporting events affected by the coronavirus pandemic

 Qualifications for the World Cup in South America on March 23 have been postponed.

-Qualifications for the Asia World Cup: China vs Maldives on March 26 and Guam on March 31 moved to Buriram, Thailand, without spectators.
+Qualifications for the Asia World Cup: China against the Maldives on March 26 and against Guam on March 31 moved to Buriram, Thailand, no spectators.
 March 23 competition postponed.

 African Nations Championship in Cameroon from April 4 to 25 postponed.